 Validation

-including those that have been fine-tuned.
-This feature allows you to assess model performance at different
+This mode allows users to assess model performance at different training stages (epochs) by evaluating their

-- Max Token Input: Allows users to set a limit on the maximum number of tokens generated by the model.
+- Max Token: Allows users to set a limit on the maximum number of tokens generated by the model.

-- Temperature Control: Provides a slider to adjust the randomness of the model's outputs, promoting deterministic or creative responses.
+- Temperature: Provides a slider to adjust the randomness of the model's outputs, promoting deterministic or creative responses.

-- Top-p Sampling: Enables users to fine-tune the sampling technique for better response quality.
+- TopP: Enables users to fine-tune the sampling technique for better response quality.

 - Users can select from multiple models available for validation.